billwear/billwear.github.io/README.md

 Hmm.

-Somehow,Emacs looms larger for me.
+Somehow, Emacs looms larger for me.
 Couldn't put my finger on it for a long time, but now I'm starting to understand.
 It evolved from a way of thinking, a philosophy, and a particular lifestyle.
 Over time, I’ve come to realize that Emacs and I are -- oddly -- kindred spirits.
 There's some close alignment of principle and purpose.

 At its core, Emacs is a testament to **self-reliance and adaptability**.
 Unlike most software, Emacs doesn’t impose a rigid workflow on its users.
 Instead, it offers a flexible foundation that can be shaped and reshaped to fit any need.